 Why we picked the Chevrolet Cruze Diesel:

 Chevrolet openly wants to lure former TDI owners into showrooms, and it made sizable investments in clean diesel technology to reach its goal.
-The most affordable oil-burning Chevy is the compact Cruze, available as a hatchback or as a sedan.
+The most affordable oil-burning Chevy is the compact Cruze.
+It’s offered as a sedan and a hatchback.

 Chevy estimates the Cruze Diesel offers a 700-mile range.
 You could drive from New York City to Indianapolis on one tank if your foot is light enough.
 And, at under $25,000, the Cruze is certainly more of a mass-market car than the electric Bolt.
 Of course, don’t expect the federal government to thank you for your purchase with a big ol’ tax break.